mouldybread/VodafoneUKVOIPConfig/README.md

 This is actually the easy part but there are a huge number of wrong/outdated/incomplete guides/notes/posts.
 Helpfully I had a confirmed working Polycom phone on hand to test my network settings.
 But in short, no, you don't have to use a DMZ, port forward, or open up anything.

 First I found [this post](https://www.3cx.com/docs/pfsense-firewall/) with some nice short instructions for Pfsense.
-Step 2 is completed on OPNsense by going to Firewall -> NAT -> Outbound and adding a selecting "Hybrid outband NAT rule generation".
+Step 2 is completed on OPNsense by going to Firewall -> NAT -> Outbound and adding a selecting "Hybrid outbound NAT rule generation".

 Step 1 is completed by making an alias Alias under Firewall -> Aliases and added my Polycom to the list.
-Then I went back to Firewall -> NAT -> Outbound and added a manual rule, Interface: WAN Source:VOIPDEVICES(Alias) Source Port: tcp/udp/* Destination:* Destomation Port: tcp/udp/* NAT address: Interface Address NAT Port * Static Port: YES
+Then I went back to Firewall -> NAT -> Outbound and added a manual rule, Interface: WAN Source:VOIPDEVICES(Alias) Source Port: tcp/udp/* Destination:* Destination Port: tcp/udp/* NAT address: Interface Address NAT Port * Static Port: YES

 Static port being the important part.
 Contary to the title of the section in the 3CX documentation this is not port forwarding.
-This should be ensuring that the source port of SIP packets are not rewritten by the firewall.
+This should ensure that the source port of SIP packets are not rewritten by the firewall.

 Finally I added rules to permit all outbound traffic from the VOIP phones alias.
 Not ideal but easy enough to tighten later.